Supporting Brain and Body Function for Stroke Patients Through Hyperbaric Oxygen

 3. Mindfulness Products

-• McKinsey reports mindfulness has gained mainstream acceptance among healthcare patients.
+• McKinsey reports mindfulness has gained mainstream acceptance among health care patients.
 Half of the survey respondents wished more mindfulness products and services were available.

 • Medical research points toward brain health benefits of mindfulness exercises such as meditation.

 You may see a rise in providers offering more holistic care.
-For example, healthcare organizations may consider partnering with mindfulness apps or providing products that offer you mental health benefits
+For example, health care organizations may consider partnering with mindfulness apps or providing products that offer you mental health benefits

 4. Data Analytics